HydroModPy/HydroModPy/validation_cases/README.md

 - groundwater-flow oriented,
 - shared across `modflownwt`, `modflow6`, and the in-house `boussinesq` backend where the benchmark physics remains defensible,
-- progressively mirrored on `modflow6_irregular_tri` when a compatible irregular triangular mesh and a defensible comparison reduction exist.

-At present, `modflow6_irregular_tri` covers 18 of the 21 analytical cases that also expose a `modflow6` variant.
-The remaining gaps are the three true 2D radial/circular benchmarks, which require dedicated 2D irregular meshes and radial interpolation rather than the 1D strip reduction used by the existing irregular cases.
+- mirrored on `modflow6_irregular_tri` for the 21 analytical cases that also expose a `modflow6` variant, using either 1D strip reductions or dedicated 2D irregular meshes for radial/circular benchmarks.

 Numerical exploratory cases that are intentionally not part of the analytical batch inventory live under `validation_cases/numerical/`.
 They are used for